jpfeil/BME205_HW4/README.md

 [And go here if you don't know how to use git:](http://rogerdudler.github.io/git-guide/)

-# Hw4 requirements to get an 'A'
+## Hw4 requirements to get an 'A'

 -Things that Karplus wrote in the assignment are in " "

 -Things that Darrin wrote are not in " ", but aim to clarify what Karplus wrote

-## Task list for Assignment 4, based on order of appearance on his site
+### Task list for Assignment 4, based on order of appearance on his site
 - [ ] "You will build stochastic models of these sequences as zero-order and first-order Markov chains, and measure the information gain of the first-order model over the zero-order model."
-ONLY CHECK THIS WHEN 100% COMPLETE.

 - [X] "so that 'A' and 'a' both stand for alanine."
 Make the sequences all uppercase to avoid this problem.
-    DTS seq.upper() in count_kmers() method
+        - DTS seq.upper() in count_kmers() method

 - [ ] "You will do 2-fold cross-validation (training on each of the sets and testing on the other)."
 This is in reference to